cr-booker/Quick-pass/README.md

 It sucks trying to think of a new password on the fly
 Quick-Pass takes care of that ickyness for you.

+## Installation
+1. Open a terminal window and enter: